-Cody Rhodes – the half-brother of Dustin Runnels, aka Goldust, and son of Virgil Runnels Jr., aka Dusty Rhodes – started in Ohio Valley Wrestling in 2006.
+Cody Rhodes – the half-brother of Dustin Runnels, aka Goldust, and son of Virgil Runnels Jr., aka Dusty Rhodes.
+He started in Ohio Valley Wrestling in 2006.
 In OVW, he worked with the likes of Paul Burchill and Shawn Spears, the latter of whom would go on to be known as Tye Dillinger.
-Cody’s run in OVW would be brief, though, as he would be main roster-bound.
+Cody’s run in OVW would be brief, though, as he would be the main roster-bound.

-Cody and Holly would remain a tag team throughout most of 2008, but it was at Night of Champions in June that the former would make a statement.
-Cody, who was scheduled to defend the World Tag Team Championship with Holly, turned on his partner.
-He aligned himself with challenger Ted DiBiase, winning his second tag team championship and turning heel in the process.
-Later in the year, Cody and DiBiase aligned themselves with Randy Orton, establishing the multigenerational stable called The Legacy.
-As a member of The Legacy, Cody would help Orton win the 2009 Royal Rumble, as well as become involved in a prominent feud with the McMahon family.
+As a member of The Legacy, Cody would help Orton win the 2009 Royal Rumble and become involved in a prominent feud with the McMahon family.
 The Legacy would feud with D-Generation-X thereafter.
 The Legacy exhibited volatility in 2010, though, as Orton became increasingly frustrated with Cody and DiBiase’s failed attempts to help him achieve success.
 Over time, the stable dissolved.
 This resulted in the three Legacy members facing off in a triple threat match at WrestleMania XXVI, where Orton defeated Cody and DiBiase.

+“Dashing” Cody Rhodes, which was reminiscent of such vain, self-absorbed talents of wrestling’s past as “The Model” Rick Martel, was obsessed with his outward appearance, so much so that he would not only provide grooming pointers but criticize fans in attendance he deemed less than attractive.
 Following his draft to SmackDown in 2010, Cody would start to develop a new “dashing” personality.
-“Dashing” Cody Rhodes, which was reminiscent of such vain, self-absorbed talents of wrestling’s past as “The Model” Rick Martel, was obsessed with his outward appearance, so much so that he would not only provide grooming pointers, but criticize fans in attendance he deemed less than attractive.
 During this time, Cody aligned himself with Drew McIntyre.
 Though their partnership was short-lived, they managed to win the WWE Tag Team Championship at Night of Champions in a tag team turmoil match.
 For Cody, this period was less about championship highlights and more about character development, as the “Dashing” persona illustrated great range from the son of one of the most charismatic performers in wrestling history.

-The ”Undashing” One would rekindle his feud with Orton, due in large part to how The Legacy deteriorated a couple of years prior.
-This feud was noteworthy because, by the end, Orton would break Cody’s clear mask, absolving him of his mental burden in the process.
+The ”Undashing” One would rekindle his feud with Orton.
+This was due in large part to how The Legacy deteriorated a couple of years prior.
+This feud was noteworthy because, by the end, Orton would break Cody’s clear mask.
+This would absolve him of his mental burden in the process.
 He became involved in a WrestleMania feud with The Big Show, losing the Intercontinental Championship.
 Cody would retain the title at Extreme Rules less than one month later.
-The following month, at Over the Limit, Cody lost the championship once again, this time to Christian, who made his return after being out of action for approximately two months.
+The following month, at Over the Limit, Cody lost the championship once again.
+This time to Christian, who made his return after being out of action for approximately two months.

-Cody reentered the tag team scene in 2012, aligning himself with “The Intellectual Savior of the Masses,” Damien Sandow, to form Rhodes Scholars.
-Though the team didn’t win tag team gold, their character work was entertaining, particularly with Daniel Bryan and Kane, Team Hell No. Cody would sport a mustache as well, which became additional comedic fodder.
-The partnership ended in 2013 at the Money in the Bank pay-per-view event; Cody was fingertips away from winning the sought-after briefcase, only for Sandow to push him off the ladder, claiming said briefcase for himself.
-Cody, a newly minted babyface, and Sandow would feud throughout most of the summer.
+Cody reentered the tag team scene in 2012, aligning himself with “The Intellectual Savior of the Masses,” Damien Sandow.
+Together they formed Rhodes Scholars.
+Though the team didn’t win tag team gold, their character work was entertaining.
+In particular, with Daniel Bryan and Kane, Team Hell No. Rhodes would sport a mustache as well, which became additional comedic fodder.
+The partnership ended in 2013 at the Money in the Bank pay-per-view event; Cody was fingertips away from winning the sought-after briefcase.
+Only for Sandow to push him off the ladder, claiming said briefcase for himself.
+He became a newly minted babyface, and Sandow would feud throughout most of the summer.

-On the September 2nd episode of RAW, Cody entered arguably his biggest program during his WWE career.
-During this show, Cody criticized the tyrannical Chief Operating Officer, Triple H. This resulted in the COO of the company placing Cody in a non-title match with WWE Champion Randy Orton, the stipulation being that if Cody lost, he would be fired.
-Despite a valiant attempt, Cody fell short, losing and being publicly fired by Triple H shortly thereafter.
+On the September 2nd episode of RAW, Rhodes entered arguably his biggest program during his WWE career.
+During this show, Cody criticized the tyrannical Chief Operating Officer, Triple H. This resulted in the COO of the company placing Cody in a non-title match with WWE Champion Randy Orton.
+The stipulation being that if Cody lost, he would be fired.
+Despite a valiant attempt, Rhodes fell short, losing and being publicly fired by Triple H shortly thereafter.
 The following week, Goldust made his return to RAW, challenging Orton to have Cody reinstated.
 Like his younger brother before him, Goldust would fall short.
-It didn’t take long for Dusty Rhodes to become involved in the feud, in support of his sons, which led to the October pay-per-view, Battleground.
+It didn’t take long for Dusty Rhodes to become involved in the feud in support of his sons.
+This led to the October pay-per-view, Battleground.